 Special care is also given to the water.
 Our drinkable water is pure and reaches in useful minerals.
 Our guests may enjoy unlimited filtered water and so also reduce the pollution of plastic bottles in the environment.

 Read below what is normally served during our meals.

 Breakfast: oat porridge, fresh fruit, curd, muesli, brown bread, seasonal finger millet bread, jam, peanut butter, brown poha, white poha, daliya, upma, chai, herbal tea, cow milk, soya milk, coffee.

-Lunch: rich variety of beans and lentils, sprout, tofu chunks, soya chunks, mixed vegetables, salad, humus, potatoes, sweet potatoes, plain brown rise, plain basmati rice, chapati.
+Lunch: a rich variety of beans and lentils, sprout, tofu chunks, soya chunks, mixed vegetables, salad, hummus, potatoes, sweet potatoes, plain brown rice, plain basmati rice, chapati.

-Dinner: rich variety of soups, mixed vegetables, boiled vegetables, rise based dishes, noodles, pasta.
+Dinner: a rich variety of soups, mixed vegetables, boiled vegetables, rice-based dishes, noodles, pasta.

-A communal fridge is at disposal of the students, in the dining area, if they wish to integrate the meal with some little extra.
+A communal fridge is at disposal of the students, in the dining area, if they wish to integrate the meal with a little extra.